pretix/pretix-docs/docs/guides/widget.md

 ```

 You can use the `list-type` attribute to define if your events will be displayed in a monthly calendar view, a weekly calendar view or a list view.
-If you do not include this attribute,it will default to the setting you setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General,
+If you do not include this attribute,it will default to the setting you setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General:.
 If you do not set it, the choice will be taken from your organizer settings:

 ```